 Some turquoise contains pieces of host rock, called matrix, which appear as dark webs or patches in the material.
 This can lower the stone’s value, although the uniform “spiderweb” pattern of Southwestern turquoise is attractive.

-Turquoise is sensitive to direct sunlight and solvents like makeup, perfume and natural oils.
-The hardest turquoise only measures 6 on the Mohs scale, which made this soft stone popular in carved talismans throughout history.
+Turquoise is sensitive to direct sunlight and solvents like makeup, perfume, and natural oils.
+The hardest turquoise only measures 6 on the Mohs scale, which made this soft gemstone popular in carved talismans throughout history.

-Highly esteemed for its striking namesake color and its ancient history, turquoise remains popular through time.
+Highly esteemed for its striking namesake color and its ancient history, turquoise's popularity remains timeless.